Death toll from Afghanistan’s quake rises to 1,150 people

 The country of 38 million people was already in the midst of a spiraling economic crisis that had plunged millions deep into poverty with over a million children at risk of severe malnutrition.

-The magnitude 6 quake has left thousands without shelter.
-State media reported that close to 3,000 homes were destroyed or badly damaged in Wednesday’s earthquake.
+The magnitude 6 quake on Wednesday struck in the night as people were sleeping, leaving thousands who survived without shelter.
+State media reported that close to 3,000 homes were destroyed or badly damaged.

 Aid organizations like the local Red Crescent and World Food Program have stepped in to assist the most vulnerable families with food and other emergency needs like tents and sleeping mats in Paktika province, the epicenter of the earthquake, and neighboring Khost province.